droanr/android-twitter-app/README.md

-Hours Spent in total: 14hrs
+Hours Spent in total: 13 hours in total

 The following user stories must be completed: